The benefits of orthodontic treatment will last a lifetime if you keep these important patient responsibilities in mind:

 This wire should stay on forever.
 The only exception is if your family dentist says you are not keeping it clean and it is beginning to cause gum or bone problems.
 If this should occur, please have the wire removed and replace it with a removable retainer.
-The removable retainer should then be worn as prescribes.
+The removable retainer should then be worn as Dr. Nentwich prescribes.
 The fixed wire will protect the teeth as the patient gets older and your facial muscles get tighter.
 Please have this wire monitored by your family dentist at your six-month check ups.

 Habits or Conditions that Require Stronger Retention